-Methylome modifications offer new measure of our 'biological' ageNovember 21st, 2012 in Medical research /
+Methylome modifications offer new measure of our 'biological' ageNovember 21, 2012 in Medicine & Health / Medical research

 Women live longer than men.
 Individuals can appear or feel years younger – or older – than their chronological age.
 Diseases can affect our aging process.
 When it comes to biology, our clocks clearly tick differently.